cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 > **Design Decision: Separating Factuality from Policy Interpretation**
 >
 > This system intentionally separates factuality assessment from policy interpretation.
-In early designs, combining these steps caused the system to become overconfident in gray-area health claims—false claims were treated as automatically violative, even when policy guidance was ambiguous or evolving.
+In early designs, combining these steps caused the system to become overconfident in gray-area health claims.
+False claims were treated as automatically violative, even when policy guidance was ambiguous or evolving.
 >
 > This increased false positives and pushed the system toward over-enforcement.
 By isolating factuality as a non-enforcement signal, the system can acknowledge uncertainty without prematurely triggering action.